nimbella/command-sets/twitter/README.md

 # Twitter Command Set

-Interact with Twitter directly from Slack using [Nimbella Commander](https://nimbella.com/product/commander).
+Interact with Twitter directly from Slack and Terminal using [Nimbella Commander](https://nimbella.com/product/commander).

 ## Requirements